 HK 670 – Advanced Topics in Kinesiology

 This course is designed to foster student engagement in the research process.
-Graduate students and faculty from a variety of movement science sub disciplines (e.g., sport and exercise psychology, sport sociology, biomechanics, motor control, motor development, exercise physiology) share current research ideas and data, critique research and theory, and discuss ethical and practical issues pertaining to the research process.
+Graduate students and faculty from a variety of movement science sub disciplines (e.g., sport and exercise psychology, biomechanics, motor control, motor development, exercise physiology) share current research ideas and data, critique research and theory, and discuss ethical and practical issues pertaining to the research process.
 This seminar course is designed to provide students with exposure to research across the areas of study in kinesiology, and to foster critical thinking and collaborative ideas.

 HK 672 – Stress and Coping in Sport and Exercise